 Uses

 This page shows 41 apps that I use currently.
 I pick up most of my app recommendations from The Sweet Setup and uses this.
-I starred the apps I feel like I can't live without.You can also use the filter below to filter by platforms that I use the app on.
+I starred the apps I feel like I cannot live without.You can also use the filter below to filter by platforms that I use the app on.

 Note that I have left out any apps that are specific to my geographic areas, i.e., UK or India.